marco-travel-companion/marco-legal-docs/README.md

 # Marco: A Travel Companion

 Explore a city with a personal AI-guide.
-Discover the rich history and culture of the city's iconic locations in a conversation guided by your curiosity.
+Discover the rich history and culture of a city's iconic locations in a conversation guided by your curiosity.

 ## Support